shawn98xw/ShawnServer/README.md

 # What's this?
-Tihs is a demo of server-client text transfer, which support multi clients and infinity times of transfer.
+Tihs is a demo of server-client text transfer, which support multi-clients and infinity times of transfer.

 ## How to push my code to github?